Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

 Let us introduce $\braket{\varphi}=(\varphi_0+\varphi_1+\varphi_2)/3$ and $\bar{\varphi}\equiv({\varphi_0+\omega\varphi_1+\omega^2\varphi_2})/{3}.$ Then, we obtain

 with

 Therefore, an arbitrary triangular state is written in the form

-This means that the triangular state is not degenerate except for the overall phase and the choice of the origin, similarly to the LO state in systems with two-fold anisotropy.
+This means that the triangular state is not degenerate except for the overall phase and the choice of the origin, similarly to the LO state in systems with twofold anisotropy.